 Overview

-This guide walks you through setting up monitoring for Google Gemini API using OpenTelemetry and exporting logs, traces, and metrics to SigNoz.
+This guide walks you through setting up monitoring and observability for Google Gemini API using OpenTelemetry and exporting logs, traces, and metrics to SigNoz.
 With this integration, you can observe model performance, capture request/response details, and track system-level metrics in SigNoz, giving you real-time visibility into latency, error rates, and usage trends for your Gemini applications.

 Instrumenting Gemini in your LLM applications with telemetry ensures full observability across your AI workflows, making it easier to debug issues, optimize performance, and understand user interactions.
 By leveraging SigNoz, you can analyze correlated traces, logs, and metrics in unified dashboards, configure alerts, and gain actionable insights to continuously improve reliability, responsiveness, and user experience.